About

 For more than a decade I have tried to make all of my business trips by train.
-And as a self employed person based in Berlin and with clients all over Europe that resulted in a lot of complicated journeys, and a fair amount of frustration.
+And as a self employed person based with clients all over Europe that resulted in a lot of complicated journeys, and a fair amount of frustration.

 I am not really a typical railway person.
 I do not work for a railway operator or a manufacturer, and I have never worked for a transport ministry.
 My background is in European Union political communication, not railways.